netmikey/logunit/README.md

 LogUnit wants to remain as transparent as possible.
 That means your unit tests' logs should stay the way they are (or at least as close as possible).
 As such, we don't want to bring and force our own Slf4j binding implementation onto consuming projects.

-Therefor, LogUnit's architecture is similar to Slf4j's: At it's core, it uses the Slf4j API but in order to work at runtime, it provides binding-specific modules for the most popular logging frameworks (\*).
+Therefor, LogUnit's architecture is similar to Slf4j's: At it's core, it uses the Slf4j API but in order to work at runtime, it provides binding-specific modules for hooking into the most popular logging frameworks (\*).

 ## Limitations

-(\*) Currently, only Logback is supported.
+(\*) Currently, only Logback and java.util.logging are supported.